MARTIMM/gnome-gtk3/docs/index.md

 Package to make use of the graphical user interface designer program **Glade**.

 # Dependencies on external software
-The software in these packages do not (yet) install the GTK+ software, so there is a dependency on several libraries which must be installed before the perl6 software can be used.
+The software in these packages do not (yet) install the GTK+ libraries and tools (gtk, glib, cairo, pango, glade, etc), so there is a dependency on several libraries which must be installed before the perl6 software can be used.

 # Site Contents
 ## Tutorial